Terrorist threat may be at most 'heightened state' since 9/11, Napolitano says

-"There are a variety of domestic extremist groups more prevalent in the United States than Islamic extremists, including neo-Nazis, environmental extremists, anti-tax groups and others," Rep. Bennie Thompson (Miss.), the ranking Democrat on the committee, wrote last week in a letter to King in which he called for the scope of the hearings to be expanded.
+"There are a variety of domestic extremist groups more prevalent in the United States than Islamic extremists, including neo-Nazis, environmental extremists, anti-tax groups, and others," Rep. Bennie G. Thompson (D-Miss.), the ranking minority member on the committee, wrote last week in a letter to King in which he called for the scope of the hearings to be expanded.

 King rejected that idea, saying in a written reply that threats from "Islamic jihad were uniquely diabolical."

 "The Committee cannot ignore the fact that al Qaeda is actively attempting to recruit individuals living within the Muslim American community to commit acts of terror," he said.